rohitvijayan1111/Obsidian-notes/GIT UDEMY COURSE/Git merge.md

-git diff, compares staging area and working directory
+git diff, compares staging area and working directory (all unstagged changes)

-git diff HEAD -> head/branch and working directory
+git diff HEAD -> head/branch and working directory (all changes stagged and un-stagged since head )

 what will be shown in git diff head, i have created  a new file, in working directory shows one file

 when we commit it and see ,git diff head, will comparing it will list as

+git diff -- cached / --staged